cguldenschuh/Framework/README.md

     oscad -o blank.stl -D bBlank=true Framework_tiles_1.scad

-will generate a .stl file for a blank tile.
+will generate an .stl file for a blank tile.